Khushiben/soulsync/replit.md

-# Vihaara - Mindful Digital Sanctuary
+# Dr. Mind - Mindful Digital Sanctuary

 ## Overview

-Vihaara is a privacy-focused mental wellness application that serves as a personal sanctuary for mental clarity and emotional well-being.
+Dr. Mind is a privacy-focused mental wellness application that serves as a personal sanctuary for mental clarity and emotional well-being.
 The application provides AI-powered journaling insights, mood tracking, chat companion, and wellness resources while keeping all user data locally stored on the device.

 ## System Architecture